‘Star Trek’ actress Nichelle Nichols dies at 89, son says

 (NEXSTAR) – Nichelle Nichols, well known for her role as Nyota Uhura in “Star Trek: The Original Series,” has died at the age of 89, her son announced on Sunday.

 Nichols was born in Robbins, Illinois, in 1932, according to her IMDb page.
 Legendary composer Duke Ellington “discovered” Nichols and helped her become a singer and dancer.
-She later turned to acting, and joined Gene Roddenberry’s “Star Trek,” where she played Lt.
-Uhura from 1966 to 1969.
+She later turned to acting, and joined Gene Roddenberry’s “Star Trek.”

-She often recalled how the Rev. Martin Luther King Jr. was a fan of the show and praised her role and personally encouraged her to stay with the series.

 After her time on “Star Trek,” Nichols went on to become a spokesperson for NASA, where she “helped recruit and inspire a new generation of fearless astronauts,” her website reads.